rantavishav/react-typescript-boilerplate-vite/src/pages/Readme.md

 - `userPages`: contains all the pages that are accessible to logged in users.
 - `adminPages`: contains all the pages that are accessible to admin users.

+Each page consist of following files:

+- `index.tsx`: contains the component that represents the page.
+- `styles.css`: contains the styles for the specific page.
+- `readme.md`: contains the documentation for the specific page.
+- `type.ts`: contains the types for the specific page.
+- `component`: contains the components used in the specific page.
+- `utils`: contains the utility functions used in the specific page.

 ## Usage

 1. Import the desired component into the module where it will be used.